huaminghuangtw/Evergreen-Notes/Permanent-Notes/resilience.md

 > _“You cannot control the behavior of others, but you can always choose how you respond to it.” — Roy T. Bennett_

 > _“It is difficult to free fools from the chains they revere.” — Voltaire_

+> _“Talk sense to a fool and he calls you foolish.” — Euripides_

 * 不要和白痴吵架
 	* _[Dogs do not get tired of barking.](https://www.google.com/search?q=Dogs+do+not+get+tired+of+barking.)_